 Based in Vermont and Idaho, my primary interest is landscape photography.
 However, I'm also drawn to other photographic genres such as architecture, portraiture, travel, and street photography.

-In my landscape work I'm particularly interested in unusual perspectives, angles, and the interplay of land and sky.
+In my landscape work I'm interested in unusual perspectives, angles, and the interplay of land and sky.
 I attempt to capture images that challenge viewers to reconsider what makes a landscape image "successful."
 I admire simplicity and subtlety in a photograph.
 I think that good images encourage viewers to linger and examine details.
-Perhaps the best way to explain my approach is to share a list of photographers whose work I admire: Henri Cartier-Bresson, Ansel Adams, Dorothea Lange, Margaret Bourke-White, Robert Frank, Edward Weston, and Joel Meyerowitz.
+Perhaps the best way to explain my approach is to share a list of photographers whose work I admire: Henri Cartier-Bresson, Ansel Adams, Dorothea Lange, Margaret Bourke-White, Robert Frank, Edward Weston, Paul Strand, Walker Evans, and Joel Meyerowitz.

 Travel is a passion of mine.
 Over the years my trips have taken me to climbing, hiking, and mountaineering destinations in the American West, Bolivia, Europe, and Tanzania; to Europe, Canada, and throughout the United States for telemark skiing; to Baja California, British Columbia, Lake Michigan, and Maine for sea kayaking.
 In 1989 I traveled to the former Soviet Union for a transatlantic sail from Saint Petersburg (Leningrad, at the time) to New York City aboard the schooner Te Vega.

 l welcome all inquiries and questions about my work, potential projects, and collaborations.
 Thank you for your interest.